-New York Times reviewer A. O. Scott described the film as ‘an indigestible Christmas pudding’ and finished by saying:
+New York Times reviewer A. O. Scott described Love Actually as ‘an indigestible Christmas pudding’ and finished by saying:

 The loose ends are neatly tied up, as they are when you seal a bag of garbage.